daml2209/SpaceInvader_POO/README.md

 This project was made using **object-oriented programming** as and upgraded version from the last game of space invaders.

 The game was made with the initial idea to put on practice all the knolowge adquire of python to this point.
-Such as, data structure, objects, functions, a few libraries, problem solve adn code optimization.
+Such as, data structure, objects, functions, a few libraries, problem solve and code optimization.

 The code can have some limitations but remember that all this was made just to create experience in coding and objects.